iSpeakNerd/demo-aa-daily-reflections/project-schema.md

 - **Addition**: A new helper function `getUrlForDate` has been introduced in `utils/discord-reflections.ts`.
 This function accepts a parameter of type `string | Date` and constructs the URL for the reflection based on the provided date.
 - **Reasoning**: This refactor improves code modularity by separating the URL construction logic from the main fetching logic, ensuring that both `Date` objects and date strings can be handled appropriately without internal conversion.

-#### 3. Error Handling for Invalid Dates
+#### 3. Error Handling for Date Formats

-- **Modification**: The `getUrlForDate` function now includes error handling for invalid date inputs, ensuring that only valid dates are processed.
+- **Modification**: The `getUrlForDate` function now includes error handling for date inputs, ensuring that only valid dates are processed.
-- **Reasoning**: This enhances the robustness of the application by preventing potential runtime errors due to invalid date formats.
+- **Reasoning**: This enhances the robustness of the application by preventing potential runtime errors due to misformatted dates.

 ## Code Conventions